open/close all folders

 - Varus from League of Legends is this, according to his lore.
 One of his quotes in-game is "I'm on borrowed time!".

-- In the Team Fortress 2 Expanded Universe, Redmond and Blutark Mann are both heavily dependant on life-support systems, built by the Engineer's grandfather in an attempt by each to outlive the other and gain the whole of the inheritance.
-Like every other ploy Redmond and Blutark have, the result is a stalemate, and the life support has some nasty side effects, namely that it's less and less able to keep them alive as time goes by.
-They now both spend a considerable amount of every day dead, and the time they spend dead increases with each passing day...
+- In the Team Fortress 2 Expanded Universe, Redmond and Blutarch Mann are both heavily dependent on australium-powered life extenders, built by the Engineer's grandfather in an attempt by each to outlive the other and gain the whole of the inheritance.
+Like every other ploy Redmond and Blutarch have, the result is a stalemate, and the life support has some nasty side effects, namely that it's less and less able to keep them alive as time goes by.
+They are now both wheelchair-bound now both spend a considerable amount of every day dead, and the time they spend dead increases with each passing day...

 - This is Anevka Sturmvoraus's backstory in Girl Genius.
 She was fatally injured by one of her father's experiments and began to waste away before her brother Tarvek managed to build a casket-like machine to preserve her ailing body.
 Anevka's body was connected by pneumatic tubes to an external robot that enabled her to see, speak, and move as long as she stayed within reach of the casket, becoming a mix of Brain in a Jar and Man in the Machine.
 It is eventually revealed that Anevka's body gradually weakened to the point that she had virtually no influence on the robot, who had become self-aware with her personality.
 When the pneumatic tubes are accidentally cut off, everyone (Robot!Anevka included) is surprised to learn that her human body is dead and the robot has been acting independently for years.